Beheading of Bhausaheb Maruti Talekar: Early years

-The head of Talekar was taken across the Line of Control in Pakistan by the militants and was brandished as a trophy before the public.
+The head of Talekar was taken across the Line of Control in Pakistan by the militants and was brandished as a trophy before the public, who cheered.
 According to Indian Army, Talekar was the first casualty of the attack.
 A captured militant revealed that they had played football with the head of Talekar.

 Pakistan denied that its soldiers were involved in the incident.

 Aftermath

-Ilyas Kashmiri

-Pakistani media published the photographs of Ilyas Kasmiri carrying the severed head of Talekar.
-It also reported that the then president of Pakistan Gen. Pervez Musharraf honored Ilyas Kashmiri in a ceremony and rewarded his one-lakh ruppes cash for bringing the head of an Indian soldier.
+Pakistani media published, in celebratery style, the photographs of Ilyas Kashmiri carrying the severed head of Talekar.

+The President of Pakistan Gen. Pervez Musharraf honored Ilyas Kashmiri in a ceremony and rewarded him with one-lakh Pakistani rupees, in cash for bringing the head of an Indian army personnel.

+The Severed head was never returned back to Indian Authorities.

 Ilyas Kashmiri, was killed in a US drone attack in 2011.

 The inquiry against the commanding officer

 The commanding officer of the unit was Colonel Sandes.
-He had communicated to the superiors seeking permission to shift the Ashok listening post because of the possibility of a sneaking attack such as the one which happened on the 27 February 2000, but he was denied permission.
+He had communicated to the superiors seeking permission to shift the Ashok listening post because of the possibility of a sneaking attack such as the one which happened on 27 February 2000, but he was denied permission.
 He faced a court of inquiry after the incident which exonerated him, but his superiors had reported that colonel Sandes was unfit for commanding a unit.
 The colonel had to fight a legal battle to be eligible for promotion.
 Sandes was promoted to the rank of Brigadier in 2010.